Take this opportunity to learn about the Canadian province of New Brunswick.

-Suitable and affordable housing is readily available in New Brunswick.The average price of a house in St. John is below $160,000.
+Suitable and affordable housing is readily available in New Brunswick.The average price of a house in St. John is approximately $160,000.
 In addition, the average percentage of household income taken up by ownership costs varies between 21-32%, depending on the type of home involved, and is among the lowest in Canada.

 New Brunswick Education

 In Canada, all citizens and permanent residents under the age of 20 are entitled to free education through the end of high school through the public school system.
 As a bilingual province, New Brunswick has parallel public school systems in both English and French for kindergarten right through to Grade 12.
 New Brunswick is a leader in the use of technology in education, and 100% of its public schools have internet in the classroom.
-The province has the highest high school graduation rate in Canada at 86%.
+The province has the highest high school graduation rate in Canada at more than 86%.

 The universities in New Brunswick are of top quality, and are playing an important role in the transformation of the province's economy from natural resources to advanced service and technology.
 The University of New Brunswick is one of the oldest universities in Canada and has top-rated programs in engineering and computer science.
 Mount Allison University, located in Sackville, is consistently ranked tops amongst small universities for its education, and has produced more Rhodes Scholars per capita than any other school.